him-agni/ai-stylist-extension/README.md

 ## Features

 - 🪄 **Virtual Try-On (VTON)**: Upload a picture of yourself and a photo of any garment you find online.
 The extension uses deep learning (`yisol/IDM-VTON` via Hugging Face) to realistically render you wearing the outfit.
 - 💅 **AI Stylist**: Pass the rendered Try-On image to Google's Gemini Vision AI to get an outfit rating out of 10 along with expert, actionable styling advice and accessorizing tips.
+Upload any other image and chat with AI stylist to get inputs and styling tips.
 - 🔍 **Visual Search**: Upload or paste an image of a clothing item, and the extension proxy seamlessly routes it through Google Lens (via SerpApi) to instantly find exact-match shopping links and pricing.
 - 🚀 **Universal Ingestion**: The beautifully styled Glassmorphic UI supports file uploads, pasting screenshots straight from your clipboard (`Ctrl+V`), and pasting direct image URLs.